Amway: eSpring

 Amway's eSpring water filter was introduced in 2000.
 According to Amway, it was the first system to combine a carbon block filter and ultraviolet light with electronic-monitoring technology in the filter cartridge and it became the first home system to achieve certification for ANSI/NSF Standards 42, 53, and 55.
 According to Amway, eSpring was the first water treatment system to receive certification for all fifteen NSF/ANSI 401 contaminants which include pharmaceuticals, pesticides and herbicides.
 The company also claims that, in addition to these 15 contaminants, eSpring is certified for more than 145 potential contaminants, including lead and mercury.

 eSpring was the first commercial product which employed Fulton Innovation's eCoupled wireless power induction technology.
-In December 2006, Amway sister company, Fulton Innovations, announced that it would introduce eCoupled technology in other consumer electronic products at the 2007 Consumer Electronics Show.
 Companies licensing this technology include Visteon, Herman Miller, Motorola and Mobility Electronics.
 Fulton was a founding member of the Wireless Power Consortium which developed the Qi (inductive power standard).

 In 2007 eSpring was ranked fifth out of 27 brands in a comparison of water filters by Consumer Reports.